ZMA is a combination of three supplements that helps muscle recovery and improve the quality of your sleep.

+So, while ZMA might be potentially useful for short-term performance, it’s not a good long-term supplement for overall health.
 Aside from that, the safety profile of this supplement looks very good.

 The original formulation of ZMA involves 15 mg of vitamin B6, 450 mg of magnesium, and 30 mg of zinc per serving.
 For most ZMA supplements, that’s three capsules per day.